Swiftpoint X1 Control Panel UI - Profile Panel

 Introduction to the Swiftpoint X1 Control Panel

-Intro The X1 Control Panel provides and easy to use interface for configuring mice in our Classic-grip Range.
+Intro The X1 Control Panel provides an easy to use interface for configuring mice in our Classic-grip Range.
 Including the Swiftpoint Z, TRACER and Creator.
-If you do not already have it installed, it is available for macOS 10.12+ and Windows 7+ ...
+If you do not already have it installed, it is available for macOS 10.12+ and Windows 7+ from ...

 Swiftpoint X1 Control Panel UI - Side Panel

 In the side panel you can access the main menu via the cog icon.
 Links to helpful information like this page via the info icon.
 And mouse memory usage via the mouse icon.
 Main Menu Save Mappings to Permanent Flash Memory in Mouse By default the ...